- ICH GCP

 Identical to Metformin Hcl 1000Mg Tab but without metabolic effects

-Other: Multiple daily insulin injections plus continuous glucose monitor
+Other: Multiple daily insulin injections or manual insulin pump plus continuous glucose monitor

-Participants with type 1 diabetes using multiple daily injections plus a continuous glucose monitor will not be randomized to receive medication treatment but will undergo RPF (Aminohippurate Sodium Injections 20%), GFR (Iohexol Inj 300 MG/ML), and insulin sensitivity (hyperinsulinemic-euglycemic clamp) assessments, in additional to assessments of cardiovascular and endothelial function.
+Participants with type 1 diabetes using multiple daily injections or an insulin pump in manual mode plus a continuous glucose monitor will not be randomized to receive medication treatment but will undergo RPF (Aminohippurate Sodium Injections 20%), GFR (Iohexol Inj 300 MG/ML), and insulin sensitivity (hyperinsulinemic-euglycemic clamp) assessments, in addition to assessments of cardiovascular and endothelial function.

 Diagnostic aid/agent used to measure renal plasma flow and calculate renal vascular resistance